jhumphry/parse_args/README.md

    return Option_Ptr;
 ```

-The Integer option type takes a default value to be returned if nothing
+The Integer option type takes a default value which is returned if the
-is specified by the user, together with minimum and maximum valid
+option is not specified by the user.
+It also allows minimum and maximum
-values.
-The Natural and Positive factories are simply a convenience
+valid values to be set.
+The Natural and Positive factories are a
-with the limits pre-set.
+convenience which have the limits appropriately set for the relevant
+sub-type.

 ```ada
 function Make_String_Option(Default : in String := "")